-The long-standing British tradition of afternoon tea has been given a radical makeover by American restaurant BRGR.CO, with burgers and doughnuts replacing cucumber sandwiches and cream and jam filled scones.
+The long-standing British tradition of afternoon tea has been given a radical makeover by American restaurant BRGR.CO, with burgers and brownies replacing cucumber sandwiches and scones.
 Served in the humble restaurant, which has simple wooden chairs and tables, exposed brickwork and walls adorned with cow heads, the location is as far removed from the traditional afternoon tea setting as you can get.
-The menu continues the theme with diners treated to three sliders - a classic cheeseburger, a chicken Ceasar bun and a lobster and bacon slider - served with mini fries, warm doughnuts filled with salted caramel, a raspberry cheesecake and a chocolate brownie.
+The menu continues the theme with diners treated to three sliders - butchers cut and cheddar cheese, southern fried chicken and coleslaw, and prawn and salmon - served with mini fries, lemon tart, mini raspberry and white chocolate cheesecake and mini chocolate brownie.
 To drink, you could opt for traditional British tea but there's also the choice of vanilla milkshake, homemade iced teas made from mint and pomegranate, green tea or ginger and lemongrass, or a glass of prosecco.

 £17 per person

 Asian teas are served alongside dim sum and open sandwiches.